Owens tui chub

-The Owens tui chub (Siphateles bicolor snyderi) was described in 1973 as a subspecies of tui chub endemic to the Owens River Basin in Eastern California, United States.
+The Owens tui chub (Siphateles snyderi) was described in 1973 as a subspecies of tui chub endemic to the Owens River Basin in Eastern California, United States.
 The Owens tui chub is distinguished from its closest relative, the Lahontan tui chub, by scales with a weakly developed or absent basal shield, 13 to 29 lateral and apical radii, also by the structure of its pharyngeal arches, the number of anal fin rays, 10 to 14 gill rakers, and 52 to 58 lateral line scales.
 Dorsal and lateral coloration varies from bronze to dusky green, grading to silver or white on the belly.
 It may reach a total length of 30 cm.
 Owens tui chub are believed to be derived from Lahontan Basin tui chub that entered the Owens Basin from the north during the Pleistocene Epoch.

 Owens tui chub were historically common and occupied all valley-floor wetlands near the Owens River in Inyo and Mono counties.
 Owens suckers, Owens speckled dace, and Owens pupfish have a similar distribution to the Owens tui chub.
 Analysis of microsatellite DNA shows that Owens tui chub in tributaries of Mono Lake and the Owens River are now hybridized with Lahontan tui chub.
 Genetically pure Owens tui chub occur in water that is cut off from the Owens River, such as at Sotcher Lake near Reds Meadow; springs near the Hot Creek Fish Hatchery in Mammoth Lakes, California; and artificial ponds at the White Mountain Research Center and at Mule Spring in Inyo County.